ablunier/escpos-print-api/readme.md

 ## The problem

-If you want to print from your PHP code to a thermal printer and it is on a different network you will need to stand up a VPN service or something similar.
+If you want to print from your application to a thermal printer and it is on a different network you will probably need to stand up a VPN service.
 But if you are not able to do this, with this application installed in your local network the problem is solved.

 ## Installation